Fresh-Quail/Fit-Tracker/README.md

 2. Reporting/Graphing: Users can see a representation of their entered data in a graph.
 There will be one line graph for each category that the user inputs (e.g. body weight, calories).
 3. Goal System: The app will allow the user to input a numerical goal for each category metric.
 The user will be able to visualize how close he/she is to reaching the goal by visually observing how close his/her recent data is to the horizontal line (the goal) on each category’s graph.
 This will encourage him/her to keep going when moving closer to the goal.
 When the user exceeds the goal, he/she will be congratulated by special animations and a friendly message.

-These features were defined and implemented using the Scrum agile framework.
+These features were defined and implemented using a Scrum Agile framework.

 ## Overview
 This is an academic project that is intended to represent a potential software product.